Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 [D] /etc/kubernetes/pki/etcd/server.crt

-5. Webapp is a critical app and we do not want it to be removed and we do not want to schedule any more pods on node01.
-Mark node01 as unschedulable so that no new pods are scheduled on this node.
+5. We have a Webapp, a critical app in node01.
+For this reason, we do not want it to be removed and do not want to schedule any more pods on node01.
+How do you mark node01 as unschedulable so that no new pods are scheduled on this node?

 $ kubectl cordon node01